 What is Positive Reinforcement?

-Positive Reinforcement is adding a reward (like a treat or toy) to a behavior we want to increase (like sit or down).
+Positive Reinforcement is adding a reward (treat) to a behavior we want to increase (sitting).
 Jennifer's Dogs is based on the principle that if you reward the behavior you want then you will have a better result for a longer period of time.
 However, if you punish a behavior you don't want, you will have a lesser result for a shorter period of time.

 What is Behavior Adjustment Training (BAT)?